Tuesday October 1st, 2024 ARCO

 In this perspective, stakeholder involvement becomes indispensable.
 ARCO’s approach promotes the adoption of participatory methods to establish a reporting practice in synergy with the organisation’s key stakeholders.

-ARCO, with its Social Economy & Sustainability Management Unit, offers specialised support to accompany companies and organisations towards the development of a sustainability strategy that complies with reporting requirements, taking into account the unique characteristics of organisations.
+ARCO, with its Social Economy & Sustainability Management Unit, offers specialised support to guide companies and organisations towards the development of a sustainability strategy that complies with reporting requirements, taking into account the unique characteristics of organisations.

 Write to info@arcolab.org for more information!